 There is an issue where the transmission can have a torque converter problem, or the computer monitoring the torque converter can misinterpret the information, and in either case this can cause the Check Engine Light (MIL) to illuminate.
 The problem will need to be diagnosed and depending upon what is causing the issue, the transmission will have to be repaired or the computer replaced.

 The check transmission light may illuminate with a stored code 37.
 This is commonly caused by electrical interference on the data communication circuit between the transmission control module (TCM) and the engine control module (ECM).
 Our technicians recommend that all related connection and ground locations should be inspected and repaired as necessary.
 In some cases electromagnetic interference may be the cause, shielding of the affected wiring may be of help it this case.

-The fuel level sensor may fail causing erratic operation of the fuel gauge.
-Our technicians tell us that replacement of the failed sensor is necessary to correct this concern.
+The fuel level sensor may fail resulting in erratic reading of the fuel gauge.
+Sensor replacement is generally required to correct this concern.